-Powerful workflow and collaboration features
+Powerful workflow & collaboration features

 Premiere Pro is the only NLE on the market that allows editors to work with multiple open projects concurrently while editing teams can work on a single project simultaneously over a closed or open network.
 With Multiple Open Projects you can work on episodic content without repeatedly having to open and close individual projects.
 With the ability to open and work in multiple projects simultaneously, you can break up a large production into individual projects per scene, eliminating the need to open and close multiple timelines by accessing individual scene timelines via a tab-based structure.
 Freely edit and copy portions of one project into another with ease.
-Shared Projects streamlines working with multiple editors or assistants simultaneously on a single project, locking projects to alert others when a project is currently being edited so other users cannot overwrite edits, and assigning read-only access to those that need it for viewing purposes only.
+Shared Projects streamlines working with multiple editors or assistants simultaneously on a single project, lock projects to alert others when a project is currently being edited so other users cannot overwrite edits.
+Assign read-only access to those that need it for viewing purposes only.

-LEARN how it works: https://helpx.adobe.com/premiere-pro/how-to/collaborative-video-editing.html
+LEARN how it works: here

 With Team Projects, users of Creative Cloud for teams and enterprise can work more effectively when securing projects.
-Hosted in the cloud and integrated right into Premiere Pro, store source files locally or share lightweight proxies to make it easy for remote editors to collaborate.
+Hosted in the cloud and integrated right into Premiere Pro store source files locally or share lightweight proxies to make it easy for remote editors to collaborate.

 New to this release of Team Projects is the ability to view the personal auto-save history, bring an asset from a previous auto-save into your current version, and create a new Team Project from an auto-save.
 Improved asset status badges let you know when edits are made by collaborators even before they share their changes.
 Collaborators also receive periodic reminders to share their changes and can access a more discoverable version history.
 Team Projects also supports the new Multiple Open Projects workflow in Premiere Pro.